PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 7.2 The Charges are the prices quoted on our site at the time you submit your order.

-7.3 If you wish to change the scope of the Services through the membership portal after we accept your order, and we agree to such change, we will modify the Charges accordingly.
+7.3 If you wish to change the scope of the Services through the “Subscription” page after we accept your order, and we agree to such change, we will modify the Charges accordingly as per clause 7.11.

 7.4 We take reasonable care to ensure that the prices stated for the Services are correct at the time when the relevant information was entered into the system.
 However, please see clause 7.7 for what happens if we discover an error in the price of the Services you ordered.